-Major competitors of Qumu include Kaltura, Kontiki, Cisco, Polycom, vBrick, Brightcove and MediaPlatform.
-Due to Qumu's unique end to end solution for a complete video infrastructure that includes support for mobile devices and existing IT infrastructure, Qumu believes it is able to compete effectively with these competitors.
-Qumu also differentiates itself from its competitors through its video delivery technology and flexibility as to solution deployment and service options.
+Major competitors of Qumu include Kaltura, VBrick, Brightcove, MediaPlatform and Panopto.
+Qumu competes with these other companies based primarily upon its unique end-to-end solution for a complete video infrastructure that includes support for mobile devices and existing IT infrastructure.
+Qumu occasionally encounters organizations utilizing Microsoft's Skype and Stream technologies.
+By some, Microsoft is viewed as a competitor, but our technology integrates and enables organizations to securely ingest, managed and distribute video content from a wide variety of organizational tool sets with greater flexibility and improved manageability.
+Qumu also differentiates itself from its competitors through its video ingestion and delivery technology, as well as its flexibility as to solution deployment and service options.